 The local anesthesia shots are used during any type of surgery or invasive process to numb the teeth and gums completely.
 Your cheeks and lips may also experience numbness.
 The effects wear off within a few hours of your appointment.

 You may have been avoiding the dentist for some time due to a persistent fear or a bad memory.
 No need to worry, we understand.
 You’re not alone.
 Lot’s of people are apprehensive about coming to the dentist for many reasons.

 This is why we offer you the option to be sedated.
-Aside from the more commonly known local anesthesias and nitrous gas sedations, intravenous sedation is a deeper sedation that resembles sleep.
+Aside from the more commonly known local anesthesias and nitrous gas sedations, conscious sedation is an option that helps patients get the care they need.

 Sedation dentistry might be right for you if you or your children have any of the following: